Last Updated: July 18, 2017

 Situated at Havelock II Mall, DaeJon House is a casual Korean restaurant that is said to be the first to sell Jjampong noodles with a beef bone based broth.
 Designed to resemble a traditional Korean house, you will find that this diner also serves other delightful staples dishes that will have you returning for more.

-With two sizes to choose from, the Army Stew ($24.90 for medium, $34.90 for large) at DaeJon is unique because it utilizes the same beef bone broth as the Jjampong noodles.
+With two sizes to choose from, the Army Stew ($24.90 for medium, $34.90 for large) at DaeJon is unique because it utilises the same beef bone broth as the Jjampong noodles.
 I would recommend going for the large portion as it makes for a better sharing portion when you’re dining in a group.

 Each serving portion comes with a kettle filled with the hot soup base that you pour over the condiments when you’re ready to eat, so every order will be served piping hot.
 You really can’t go wrong with this warm and filling rendition of the army stew!